-2017-18 is the second year of our external audit appointment to Tactran, having been appointed by the Accounts Commission as auditor of the Partnership under the Local Government (Scotland) Act 1973 ("the Act").
-The period of appointment is 2016-17 to 2020-21, inclusive
+2018-19 is the third year of our external audit appointment to Tactran, having been appointed by the Accounts Commission as auditor of the Partnership under the Local Government (Scotland) Act 1973 ("the Act").
+The period of appointment is 2016-17 to 2020-21, inclusive.

-This document summarises our responsibilities as external auditor for the year ending 31 March 2018 and our intended approach to issues impacting Tactran's activities in the year.
+This document summarises our responsibilities as external auditor for the year ending 31 March 2019 and our intended approach to issues impacting on Tactran's activities in the year.

-Our planned audit work in 2017-18 will include:
+Our planned audit work in 2018-19 will include:

-- an audit of the financial statements and provision of an opinion on whether the financial statements: - give a true and fair view in accordance with the applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom ("the 2017-18 Code") of the state of the affairs of the Partnership as at 31 March 2018 and of the income and expenditure of the Partnership for the year then ended; and - have been prepared in accordance with IFRS as adopted by the European Union, as interpreted and adapted by the 2017-18 Code, the requirements of the Local Government (Scotland) act 1973, the Local Authority Accounts (Scotland) Regulations 2014 and the Local Government in Scotland Act 2003. - a review and assessment of Tactran's governance arrangements, including a review of the governance statement.
+- an audit of the financial statements and provision of an opinion on whether the financial statements: - give a true and fair view in accordance with the applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom ("the 2018-19 Code") of the state of the affairs of the Partnership as at 31 March 2019 and of the income and expenditure of the Partnership for the year then ended; and - have been prepared in accordance with IFRS as adopted by the European Union, as interpreted and adapted by the 2018-19 Code, the requirements of the Local Government (Scotland) act 1973, the Local Authority Accounts (Scotland) Regulations 2014 and the Local Government in Scotland Act 2003. - a review and assessment of Tactran's governance arrangements, including a review of the governance statement; and - contributing to the audit and wider scope through performance of risk based work.